kudobuilder/kudo/keps/0018-controller-overhaul.md

             phases:
               - name: deploy
                 strategy: serial
-                state: IN_PROGRESS
+                status: IN_PROGRESS
                 steps:
                   - name: everything
-                    state: IN_PROGRESS
+                    status: IN_PROGRESS
                     delete: false
       - upgrade: null # (never run)
+    aggregatedStatus:
-    state: IN_PROGRESS
+      - status: IN_PROGRESS
         activePlan: deploy-1478631057 # (will be null if no plan is run right now)
     lastAppliedInstanceSpec:
       version: 123 # probably some version from metadata?
       spec: